The Future is Here

 New Library & Public Garage

-A new Dublin library branch is scheduled to open in 2019 that will have 41,000 square feet of space, a larger homework help center and gathering spaces for the community.
-While this is being built, a temporary library has been opened in the Dublin Village Center, 6765 Dublin Center Dr. in Dublin.
-For additional details, call 614-645-2275.
+The new Dublin library branch is now open at 75 N High St. that has 41,000 square feet of space, a larger homework help center and gathering spaces for the community.

 A pedestrian and bicycle bridge will span the Scioto River in the heart of Dublin connecting the future Riverside Crossing Park on the east side of the river as well as nearby commercial, residential and retail to Downtown Dublin on the west side.
 Scheduled completion date is 2019.